pytorch/pytorch/docs/source/notes/amp_examples.rst

 .. currentmodule:: torch.cuda.amp

-When training with a mixture of ``torch.float32`` and ``torch.float16``, you should use :class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` together.
+Typically, "automatic mixed precision training" means training with :class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` together.

-Autocasting automatically chooses the precision for GPU operations to improve performance while maintaining accuracy.
 Instances of :class:`torch.cuda.amp.autocast` enable autocasting for chosen regions.

-Gradient scaling helps prevent gradient underflow, as explained :ref:`here<gradient-scaling>`.
+Autocasting automatically chooses the precision for GPU operations to improve performance while maintaining accuracy.

 Instances of :class:`torch.cuda.amp.GradScaler` help perform the steps of gradient scaling conveniently.
+Gradient scaling improves convergence for networks with ``float16`` gradients by minimizing gradient underflow, as explained :ref:`here<gradient-scaling>`.

 :class:`torch.cuda.amp.autocast` and :class:`torch.cuda.amp.GradScaler` are modular.
 When combining them, there are no gotchas.
 In the samples below, each is used as its